MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 To make sure Windows Event 8004 is audited as needed by the service, review your NTLM audit settings.

 > [!TIP]
 > For sensors running on AD FS servers, configure the auditing level to **Verbose**.
-For more information, see [Enable auditing on an ADFS object](configure-windows-event-collection.md#enable-auditing-on-an-adfs-object).
+For more information, see [Enable auditing on an ADFS object](configure-windows-event-collection.md#enable-auditing-on-an-adfs-object). <!--what about AD CS?-->
 >
 ## Supported Windows events